Top 10 things to do in Reykjavík

 Fancy viewing the glorious landscapes of Iceland from the air?
 A helicopter tour from Reykjavík provides a magnificent bird’s eye view of the craggy mountain peaks, volcanic craters, steamy geothermal zones, and cascading waterfalls that surround the Icelandic capital.
 Whether you opt for a 20-minute experience or a two-hour tour with sparkling wine, you can choose from a selection of specially designed trips to ensure you take in all the top sights on your things to do in Reykjavík list.

-6. Ride an Icelandic Horse
+6. Saddle Up on an Icelandic Horse

 The hardy Icelandic horse is a unique breed of smaller-sized equines that arrived in the country with the first settlers from Norway 1100 years ago.
 A variety of horse-riding tours can be booked from Reykjavík, from those that require a higher level of skill to those for complete beginners.
 Ride through the mysterious lava fields, tour the glorious countryside, or head to the hot springs on horseback – you’ll never want to drive again!